ochsenfeld-lab/adaptive_sampling/docs/source/colvars.rst

         #...
     ]

-    # Parameters of the `adaptive_sampling.colvars.MLCOLVAR` class as a dictionary
+    # Define parameters of the `adaptive_sampling.colvars.MLCOLVAR` class as a dictionary
     cv_def = {
         "model": "model.ptc",                              # path to the pretrained model in torchscript format.
         "coordinate_system": "cv_space",                   # coordinate system used by the MLCV, e.g. "cv_space" or "cartesian".